 2. Answer the following question.

-Why the liquid used in the barometer is mercury instead of water?
-The density of the mercury is 13.6 times water’s density.
-To balance the atmospheric pressure, the height of the water column needed and in extension the minimum height of the experimental tube measures 0.76⋅ 13.6 = 10.34 m‼
+Why is the liquid used in a barometer mercury and not water?
+The density of mercury is 13.6 times water’s density.
+To balance the atmospheric pressure, the height of the water column needed, and, by extension, the minimum height of the experimental tube, is 0.76⋅ 13.6 = 10.34 m.

 3. Complete the following sentence

-In a 5 story building where the water tanks of all apartments are placed on the roof, the water velocity through a faucet in 2nd floor is higher than the water through a similar faucet in 4th floor.
-A probable solution is to decrease the faucets diameters from floor to floor.
-Also one may increase the pressure at the water tank by mounting a pressurizer.
+In a five-story building where the water tanks of all apartments are placed on the roof, the water velocity through a faucet on the 2nd floor is higher than the water through a similar faucet on the 4th floor.
+A probable solution is to decrease the faucets’ diameters from floor to floor.
+Also, one may increase the pressure at the water tank by mounting a pressurizer.

 Summary

-A rigid body is in static equilibrium if the components of the resultant of all external forces and of all external moments along the three axes x, y and z vanish.
-For a particle, it suffices to satisfy zero resultant force.
+A rigid body is in static equilibrium if the components of the resultant of all external forces and moments along the three axes x, y, and z vanish.
+For a particle, it is sufficient to satisfy zero resultant force.

-Newton’s second law in translation states that a force resultant induces to a body a linear acceleration proportional to the force through the body’s mass.
+Newton’s second law in translation states that a resultant force induces to a body a linear acceleration proportional to the force through the body’s mass.
 A similar law in rotation relates the moment to the angular acceleration through the moment of inertia.
 The acceleration is the first time derivative of the velocity.
 This latter is itself the first time derivative of the displacement.

-A body moving at a velocity develops a kinetic energy.
-When there is a change in position it develops a potential energy.
-A force (i.e., a moment) causing a linear (i.e. angular) displacement generates a work.
+A body moving at a velocity develops kinetic energy.
+When there is a change in position it develops potential energy.
+A force (i.e., a moment) causing a linear (i.e., angular) displacement generates work.
 This work causes a change in kinetic energy.
 Moreover, in absence of non-conservative forces, the mechanical energy of a system is conserved.

 The integral of a force within a time interval produces an impulse, while the integral of an inertia force (i.e., moment) produces a linear (i.e., angular) momentum.
 The development of external impulses causes a change in momentum.

-Normal stress is a perpendicular distribution of internal forces along the cross section; tangential stress acts within this latter.
-The change in length of an axially loaded member with respect to its original length is termed axial strain.
-The angular change of a member under shear is termed shear strain or distortion.
-For an elastic behaviour, stress and strain are proportional: this is Hooke’s law.
+Normal stress is a perpendicular distribution of internal forces along a cross-section; tangential stress acts within the cross-section.
+The change in length of an axially loaded object relative to its original length is called axial strain.
+The angular change of an object under shear is termed shear strain or distortion.
+For an elastic behavior, stress and strain are proportional: this is Hooke’s law.

 A fluid develops a pressure proportional to its height.
-Its velocity increases when its cross sectional area of flow decreases.
-The total energy along a streamline of ideal fluid is conserved.
+Its velocity increases when its cross-sectional area of flow decreases.
+The total energy along a streamline of an ideal fluid is conserved.

 Unit 3 – Thermodynamics